-In September of 1986, The Oprah Winfrey Show began broadcasting all across the United States.
+In September 1986, The Oprah Winfrey Show began broadcasting across the United States.
 Top Gun, Stand By Me, and Crocodile Dundee topped the box office chart, while the love song from Top Gun, “Take My Breath Away,” hit number one on the Billboard list.
-Beloved shows like Cheers and Golden Girls were making us laugh hysterically from the comfort of our own homes.
+Beloved shows like Cheers and Golden Girls made us laugh hysterically from the comfort of our homes.

 When she was last seen walking into the woods, soccer and field hockey teams were practicing nearby at the school’s athletic fields, and hundreds of students and parents swarmed the school grounds.

-Not one person saw or heard a thing.
-Hundreds of tips came in.
+Not one person saw or heard a thing, but the police received hundreds of tips.

 None of it led to an arrest.
-Police announced in 2000 they had a suspect but did not release the person’s name.
+In 2000, authorities announced they had a suspect but did not release the person’s name.
 They also announced mitochondrial DNA testing of hairs found at the crime scene would be performed.
 It is unclear what the results were from that testing.

 True Crime Diva’s Thoughts

-Did the killer single Kathleen out, or was he lying in wait for any child to come along on the path?
+Did the killer single Kathleen out, or was he waiting for any child to come along on the path?
 Did he live in the same neighborhood as Kathleen?
 Was there more than one killer?

 Whoever killed her knew when school let out, so did he live in the area?
 Have a kid at the same school?